 The diamond culet is the very bottom of the pavilion.
 It is either a point or a very small facet.

 What are the most important measurements in a diamond cut?

 Each of these measurements is important in creating the proportions for Ideal Cut diamonds with maximum sparkle.
 The good news?
 You don’t have to become an expert.

 The best way to find a well-cut diamond is to check the overall diamond cut grade on the certification paperwork.
 This will tell you how well the diamond was cut, and how sparkly it will be.
 Ideal, Excellent and Very Good cut diamonds are the top grades, while Good cut diamonds are a decent value choice.
 For engagement rings, Fair or Poor cut grades should be avoided.

 A note: Forever Artisans works with two types of man made stones.

-Contemporary Nexus Diamonds™ are heirloom quality diamond simulants; each of these is Ideal Cut, no matter the shape or carat weight.
+Nexus Diamond Alternatives™ are heirloom quality diamond simulants; each of these is Ideal Cut, no matter the shape or carat weight.